adrian-perez121/aceit/CONTRIBUTING.md

    + Branch names should include your first name + / + the feature you are working on.
 Ex `adrian/add-user-login`
 3. **Commit Messages**
    + Commit messages should short but descriptive and reflective of the changes being made in the code.

+## If You Are Working On The Database
+- If you update `schema.ts` make sure to always generate a migration using `npm run db:migrate`.
+This way any one else looking to make changes can run the migrate command and have the latest version of our database.
+- If you would like to look into the database, you can use the GUI created by Drizzle.
+To do this run `npm run db:studio` and click on the localhost link.
+Now you can view the tables and their data.

 ## Code Formatting
 +  To make sure your code is formatted correctly run `npm run format`.
 This command works in both the backend and